qmk/qmk_firmware/docs/features/ps2_mouse.md

 ## Busywait Version {#busywait-version}

-Note: This is not recommended, you may encounter jerky movement or unsent inputs.
+Note: this mode is not recommended; you may encounter jerky movement or unsent inputs.
 Please use interrupt or USART version if possible.

-In rules.mk:
+In `rules.mk`:

 ```make
 PS2_MOUSE_ENABLE = yes